TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: TabID: Identifying Promising Subproblems for Tabulation

-First we define the four heuristics as they apply to top-level constraints (i.e.\ constraints in the top-level conjunction), then in \Cref{sub:nested-bool} and \Cref{sub:nested-int} we extend the heuristics to apply to nested Boolean and integer expressions.
+First we define the four heuristics as they apply to top-level constraints (i.e.\ constraints in the top-level conjunction).
 The heuristics are as follows, in the order that they are applied:

-\begin{description} \item[Identical Scopes] identifies sets of two or more constraints whose scopes contain the same set of decision variables. \item[Duplicate Variables] identifies a constraint containing at most 10 distinct variables, with at least one variable occurring more than once in the constraint. \item[Large AST] identifies a constraint where the number of nodes in the AST is greater than 5 times the number of distinct decision variables in scope. \item[Weak Propagation] identifies a constraint \(c_1\) that contains at most 10 distinct variables, and that is likely to propagate weakly (i.e.\ less than GAC), such that there is another constraint \(c_2\) that propagates strongly, with at least one variable in the scope of both \(c_1\) and \(c_2\).
-The method of estimating whether a constraint will propagate strongly is described in \Cref{sec:strongprop}. \end{description}
+\begin{description} \item[Identical Scopes] identifies sets of two or more constraints whose scopes contain the same set of decision variables. \item[Duplicate Variables] identifies constraints with at least one variable occurring more than once in the constraint. \item[Large AST] identifies a constraint where the number of nodes in the AST is greater than 5 times the number of distinct decision variables in scope. \item[Weak Propagation] identifies a constraint \(c_1\) that is likely to propagate weakly (i.e.\ less than GAC), such that there is another constraint \(c_2\) that propagates strongly, with at least one variable in the scope of both \(c_1\) and \(c_2\).
+The method of estimating whether a constraint will propagate strongly is described in \Cref{sec:strongprop}.
+Note that only \(c_1\) is identified for tabulation. \end{description}

+Subproblems containing more than 20 distinct variables are not candidates for tabulation because they would almost certainly be impractical to tabulate.
 Each of the four heuristics is based on a simple rationale regarding either propagation strength or propagation speed of the constraint(s).
-The constants used in these heuristics were chosen by hand based on preliminary experiments (e.g.\ we found that constraints with more than 10 variables are very unlikely to be successfully tabulated).
+The constants used in these heuristics were chosen by hand based on preliminary experiments.

 First we consider the Identical Scopes heuristic.
 It is well known that multiple constraints on the same scope may not propagate strongly together, even if each constraint individually does propagate strongly.
 The Identical Scopes heuristic is intended to collect such sets of constraints into a single table constraint that may propagate more strongly and also may be faster to propagate.
-An extreme example would be two contradictory constraints on the same scope (e.g.\ \(x\neq y+1\) and \(x=y+1\)) which would be replaced by a trivially false table constraint.
+An extreme example would be two contradictory constraints on the same scope (e.g.\ \(x<y\) and \(y<x\)) which would be replaced by a trivially false table constraint.
+The idea behind Identical Scopes is not new: constraint networks are defined as \textit{normalized} iff no pair of constraints has the same scope~\cite{DBLP:reference/fai/Bessiere06}.